loadfred/tinydiffusioncpu/README.md

 ## Dependencies
 - python 3.8 or greater
   - pip modules automatically installed with start.sh
-- wget
+- curl
   - used for downloading TCD/LCM safetensors with start.sh
+- git
+  - used to clone this repository

 ## Install & Run
-Currently Linux & FreeBSD only (just need a .bat file for Windows)
+Windows + Linux + FreeBSD support!

+Open your terminal

 `git clone https://github.com/loadfred/tinydiffusioncpu.git`

+Enter the **tinydiffusioncpu** directory cloned

+`cd tinydiffusioncpu`

-Enter the directory and execute the start.sh script
+Then execute the **start** script

+### Windows

+`start.bat`

+### Linux & FreeBSD

 `./start.sh`

+If it's not running make sure it's executable (chmod +x ./start.sh)

-This will install the python environment in tinydiffusioncpu/.env/, pip modules from requirements.txt, and then the TCD/LCM loras if you approve (1.4 G)
+This will install the python environment in tinydiffusioncpu/.env/, pip modules from requirements.txt, and then the TCD/LCM loras if you approve (1.4 Gi total)

 Then it will act as a start script once everything is setup

+You can delete the other start script for the OS you're not using

 ## Screenshot
 ![cli screenshot](https://github.com/loadfred/tinydiffusioncpu/blob/main/docs/images/cli.webp)